Bread alert: why Brexit and a bad harvest will force up the price of sliced pan

 Meanwhile, the Irish baking industry is also seeing price hikes on the cost of other imported sliced pan ingredients – yeast, sugar and vegetable oil – as a result of global supply-and-demand issues.

-Because the Republic imports all its sugar (since 2006) and yeast (since 2009) and produces very little vegetable oil for bakery use, rising shipping costs thanks to Brexit and the Covid-19 crisis have also proven unhelpful.
+Because the Republic imports all its sugar (since 2006) and yeast (since 2009) and produces very little vegetable oil for bakery use, a rise in shipping costs thanks to Brexit and the Covid-19 crisis has also proven unhelpful.

 Can the Government do anything to ease import strains for Irish bakeries?